jagregory/jagregory.github.com/_posts/2010-01-22-behaviours-in-mspec.md

 With behaviours we can extract the specs and make them reusable.
 Lets do that.

-Create a class for your behaviour and adorn it with the `Behaviors` attribute &mdash; this ensures MSpec recognises your class as a behaviour definition and not just any old class &mdash; then move your specs into it.
+Create a class for your behaviour and adorn it with the `Behaviors` attribute -- this ensures MSpec recognises your class as a behaviour definition and not just any old class -- then move your specs into it.

 ``` csharp
 [Behaviors]